What the heck is \(\chi^2\) anyway?

 Dr. Strange and the very many different outcomes

 You put on your thinking cap and recognize that each data point you measure is really one possible outcome that you experience.
 Like Dr. Strange using his ability to view various possible multiverses, you view each data point you see as a specific outcome, and the collection of all possible outcomes together is what you would get if you repeat the experiment infinitely many times.
-In this sense, we say that the the data points are sampled from a distribution which controls the probability of it showing up as a special number.
+In this sense, we say that the the data points are sampled from a distribution which controls the probability of each measurement showing up as a specific value.
 Mathematically, what this means is that all the data points \(y_i\) are random variables.

 To get an intuitive feel for what this means, lets think about it in terms of an excel sheet.
 If you imagine an excel sheet keeping track of your measured data with each row corresponding to its trial number and each column being the measured values for the \(i^{\rm th }\) data point \(y_i\), then isolating a column (say the first column of \(y_1\)) over all trials gives you the different possible values that data point can \(y_i\) take.
 How do we use this information?
 We average!